enclavewow/enclavewow.github.io/_posts/2024-01-10-epgp-wrath.md

 ---
-title: EPGP Information
+title: EPGP Information (Wrath)
-description: Learn more about the loot system we use!
+description: Learn more about the loot system we use in Wrath!
 authors: [kerrykins, kimberly]
 date: 2024-04-05 00:00:00 -0500
 categories: [Wrath]